 Unfortunately, this is not always obvious as some people can be manipulative and less than transparent.

-Learn to identify toxic behaviors in other people, then.
-Educate yourself and empower yourself.
+Learn to identify toxic behaviors in other people, then educate and empower yourself.
 Equipped with this knowledge, cut toxic people off the moment you identify them.
 If spending time with someone leaves you drained, stressed, or in any way uncomfortable, they’re toxic for you.

-We’ll now break down some general types of toxic people to avoid:
+Here’s a break-down of some general types of toxic people to avoid when in recovery:

 - Drug or alcohol users